balena-io/debugging-masterclass/README.md

 ```
 You should see something similar.
 Let's pick the `backend` service, which in
 this instance is container `5c36f880c4b3`.
 We'll `exec` into it via a `bash`
 shell, and create a new file.
-This will create a new writable layer for the
+This will create a new writeable layer for the
 container:
 ```
 root@dee2945:~# balena exec -ti 5c36f880c4b3 /bin/bash
-root@5c36f880c4b3:/usr/src/app# echo 'This is a new, container-only writable file!' > /mynewfile.txt root@5c36f880c4b3:/usr/src/app# cat /mynewfile.txt
+root@5c36f880c4b3:/usr/src/app# echo 'This is a new, container-only writeable file!' > /mynewfile.txt root@5c36f880c4b3:/usr/src/app# cat /mynewfile.txt
-This is a new, container-only writable file! root@5c36f880c4b3:/usr/src/app# exit
+This is a new, container-only writeable file! root@5c36f880c4b3:/usr/src/app# exit
 ```
 Now we'll determine where this new file has been stored by balenaEngine.